xumzheng/microsoft-graph-docs/api-reference/beta/resources/viva-learning-api-overview.md

 - Retrieve the properties of a learning content object.
 - Delete the ingested content.

-**Note** Assignments and completed course records are not yet available in the employee learning API.
+**Note**: Assignments and completed course records are not yet available in the employee learning API.

 ## What's new
 Find out about the [latest new features and updates](/graph/whats-new-overview) for this API set.